Skip to main content

 FunctionOutcome

-Note that the Loose button is only displayed when the Location's Tender Bag configuration is set to Optional.
-If it is configured as Mandatory, this button will not be available.
+The Loose button is only displayed when the Location's Tender Bag configuration is set to Optional.
+If it is configured as Allowed, this button is not available.

-When the User clicks on the Existing Bag button, the available Float Bags are shown.
+When the user selects Existing Bag, the available Float Bags are shown.

 FunctionOutcome